 CARB maintains ambient air monitoring stations for criteria pollutants throughout California.
 The stations closest to the B-P Build Alternative alignments are the 43301 Division Street station in the City of Lancaster; the 923 Poole Street station in Mojave; and the 5558 California Avenue station in Bakersfield.
-These stations monitor NO2, O3, PM10, PM2.5, and CO.
+These stations monitor NO2, O3, PM10, PM{2.5}, and CO.
 The land uses in the region range from urban and residential to rural and agricultural, and these stations represent these land use types.
 Air quality standards, primarily for O3 and particulate matter, have been exceeded in the SJVAPCD, the EKAPCD, and the AVAQMD because of existing industrial, mobile, and agricultural sources.
 The four monitoring station locations are shown on Figure 3.3-2.
 A brief summary of the monitoring data includes the following:

-- Monitored data from 2017 through 2019 do not exceed either the state or federal standards for CO.
-The Mojave and Bakersfield stations were not monitored for CO during 2017 through 2019; therefore, CO data from the 2000 S Union Avenue, Bakersfield, monitoring site is included. - O3 values for the region exceed the state and national 8-hour O3 standards for all three stations for years 2017 through 2019.
-O3 values for the region also exceed the state 1-hour O3 standard for all stations for every year from 2017 through 2019, except in 2019 at the 923 Poole Street station in Mojave. - The PM10 values for the region exceed the national 24-hour PM10 standard for the Lancaster and Mojave stations for year 2019.
-The state 24-hour PM10 concentrations were exceeded at all stations for all years.
-However, the number of days over the state standard was not available. - The PM2.5 values for the region exceed the national 24-hour PM2.5 standard for the Lancaster station for 2018, the Mojave station for 2018, and the Bakersfield station for 2017 through 2019. - SO2 values were not monitored at any of the three stations or the additional station at 2000 S Union Avenue in Bakersfield between 2017 and 2019.
+- Monitored data from 2014 through 2016 do not exceed either the state or federal standards for CO.
+The Mojave and Bakersfield stations were not monitored for CO during 2014 through 2016; therefore, CO data from the 2000 S Union Avenue, Bakersfield, monitoring site is included. - O3 values for the region exceed the state and national 8-hour O3 standards for all three stations for years 2014 through 2016.
+O3 values for the region also exceed the state 1-hour O3 standard for all stations for every year from 2014 through 2016 except in 2016 at the 5558 California Avenue station in Bakersfield. - The PM10 values for the region exceed the national 24-hour PM10 standard for the Mojave and Bakersfield stations for year 2014.
+The state 24-hour PM10 concentrations were exceeded at all stations, for all years.
+However, the number of days over the state standard was not monitored at the Lancaster monitoring station. - The PM{2.5} values for the region exceed the national 24-hour PM{2.5} standard for the Mojave station for 2014 and 2015 and the Bakersfield station for 2014 through 2016.
+The Lancaster station exceeded the PM{2.5} national 24-hour standard in 2014 and 2016. - SO2 values were not monitored at any of the three stations or the additional station at 2000 S Union Avenue in Bakersfield between 2014 and 2016.

-Table 3.3-11 lists the three monitoring stations nearest to the HSR project alignment and ambient criteria pollutant concentrations for 2017, 2018, and 2019.
+Table 3.3-11 lists the three monitoring stations nearest to the HSR project alignment and ambient criteria pollutant concentrations for 2014, 2015, and 2016.